Backdoor Attack on Vertical Federated Graph Neural Network Learning: Proposed Approach

 \subsection{Multi-hop Trigger Generation}

 Due to the special nature of the VFGNN architecture, all participants are aware of all nodes in the dataset, but possess different attributes of the nodes.
-Therefore, the adversary cannot generate a subgraph structure as a trigger like common GNN backdoor attacks \cite{dai2023unnoticeable, wang2024explanatory}.
+Therefore, the adversary cannot generate a subgraph structure as a trigger like common GNN backdoor attacks \cite{dai2023unnoticeable,wang2024explanatory}.
 Here, the trigger is added to the node attributes.
 To prepare a trigger, we propose a multi-hop trigger generation method without introducing new nodes.
-The trigger is generated and trained with the VFGNN model using bi-level optimization.
+The trigger generation and training are conducted synchronously with the VFGNN model.
+Additionally, to enhance optimization efficiency, we introduce a hyperparameter \(\epsilon\) as a trigger threshold.
+By appropriately setting this threshold, we ensure the stealthiness of the trigger while simplifying the optimization task from a triple optimization to a dual optimization.
 We use the PGD method \cite{DBLP:conf/iclr/MadryMSTV18,huang2021unlearnable} to generate the trigger.
 The optimization formula for the trigger is as follows:

 where \( t \) is the step index, \( \mathcal{G}_{p} \) represents the computation graph of the node \( v_p \) to inject the trigger, where \( v_p \in V_p \). \( \nabla_{\delta} \mathcal{L}\left(F\left(a(\mathcal{G}_{p}, {\delta}_t); \Theta^*\right), \tau\right) \) denotes the gradient of the loss function for the backdoor target class with respect to the trigger, \( \alpha \) is the step size, \( \Pi_\epsilon \) keeps \( \delta \) within an \(\epsilon\)-ball at each step, \( F(\Theta^*) \) refers to the pre-trained VFGNN model. \( \operatorname{sgn}(\cdot) \) denotes the sign function.